 Make sure to trigger meta-data generation so that IDE assistance is available for your keys as well.
-You may want to review the generated meta-data (META-INF/spring-configuration-metadata.json) to make sure your keys are properly documented.
+You may want to review the generated metadata (META-INF/spring-configuration-metadata.json) to make sure your keys are properly documented.
+Using your own starter in a compatible IDE is also a good idea to validate that quality of the metadata.